Prodis

 1. 01

-Capture request and response semantics in machine-usable contracts the runtime validates plans against.
+Capture request and response semantics in machine-usable contracts the runtime validates execution against.

 2. 02